esterpantaleo/NGS_utils/README.md

 you should be able to pass a flag to your cluster submission command (e.g. the -V flag to qsub).

-### simulationToTrackHub.py: example of usage
+### samplesheetToTrackHub.py: example of usage
-This code has been created to plot in the UCSC Genome Browser some simulation data specific to our workflow.
-Our simulations produce a set of bigWig files that cover a small genomic region (chr5:131989505-132120576 in the example below).
-The code creates a Track Hub with the simulated data that can be visualized in the Genome Browser.

-From the terminal cd into the repository and type:
+This code plots reads (in a bam, hdf5, wig or bigwig format) and significant intervals (bed or bigBed files) listed in a samplesheet in the UCSC Genome Browser.

+A samplesheet should look something like this (see file ~/src/NGS_utils/data/sim/samplesheet.sim.txt):

+  SampleID Type Tissue Replicate Peaks ReadDepth bigWigPath 055A RNASeq 24hrShamControl 8 - 1550735 ./data/sim/055A.bw
+  055B RNASeq 24hr2uMsimvastatinLPDS 8 - 2350343 ./data/sim/055BNonNull.bw
+  056A RNASeq 24hrShamControl 9 - 1320166 ./data/sim/056A.bw
+  056B RNASeq 24hr2uMsimvastatinLPDS 9 - 1723647 ./data/sim/056BNonNull.bw

+The codes coverts the read tracks and the bed tracks into a UCSC track hub that can be visualized in the Genome Browser.

+If testNGS/sim is the name you want to give to the track hub and ~/src/NGS_utils/data/sim/samplesheet.sim.txt is the samplesheet file, then command:

-    python simulationToTrackHub.py --hub_name testNGS/sim data/sim/samplesheet.sim.txt
+    python simulationToTrackHub.py --hub_name testNGS/sim ~/src/NGS_utils/data/sim/samplesheet.sim.txt

-If correctly executed, the python code will print the following message:
+will create a track hub from the data the samplesheet is pointing to and will print the following message:

     go to http://genome.ucsc.edu/cgi-bin/hgHubConnect and click on the My Hubs window
     copy paste the following string in the URL field